 Extra nights possible throughout the route: Contact On Foot for ideas and prices

-Further night B&B at end of holiday in Menton: Prices vary with season and room type.
+Further night/s in Menton at end: Prices vary with season and room type.
 Contact us

 Our local team